tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/01-Personal-Hostpools-solution.md

 6. Select **Save**.

-## Task 3: Assign an Azure AD User to the desktop application group
+## Task 3: Assign an Microsoft Entra ID User to the desktop application group

-In the new Azure Virtual Desktop ARM portal, we now can use Azure Active Directory groups to manage access to our host pools.
+In the new Azure Virtual Desktop ARM portal, we now can use Microsoft Entra ID groups to manage access to our host pools.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).